-- a) compliance with conditions of development consent relating to stormwater, - b) that all below ground structures are fully tanked and subsoil drainage/seepage water is NOT collected and discharged into the kerb and gutter in accordance with the approved stormwater drawings. - c) that only one stormwater outlet pipe to kerb has been constructed within the frontage of the site. - d) that the stormwater works have been constructed in accordance with the approved construction stormwater plans, - e) pipe invert levels and surface levels to Australian Height Datum, and - f) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.
+- a) compliance with conditions of development consent relating to stormwater, - b) that only one stormwater outlet pipe has been constructed in accordance with the approved stormwater plans. - c) that subsoil drainage/seepage water is NOT collected and discharged into the kerb and gutter in accordance with the approved stormwater drawings, - d) pipe invert levels and surface levels to Australian Height Datum, and - e) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.

 Note: Occupation Certificate must not be issued until this condition has been satisfied.
-Standard Condition: H20 (Autotext HH20)